DaryeDev/LootsTools/docs/docs/cards/advCards.md

         screen = rotatescreen.get_primary_display() # It identifies the main display
         start_pos = screen.current_orientation # It gets it's orientation

-        for i in range(1, 5): # Washing Machine, oh yeah: It spins 0º, then 90º, then 180º, and finally 360º.
-            pos = abs((start_pos - i * 90) % 360)
+        for i in range(1, 5): # I feel so clean, like a Washing Machine, oh yeah: It spins 0º, then 90º, then 180º, and then revents to normal. pos = abs((start_pos - i * 90) % 360)
             screen.rotate_to(pos)
             time.sleep(1.5)